Limp, Soft Segments on Christmas Cactus

 Prevention

-- Let the segments themselves go slightly soft before watering rather than watering by the calendar
+- Let the segments themselves and the top inch of soil dry noticeably before watering again, rather than watering on a fixed calendar

-- Check the plant regularly to catch early softness before it progresses to rot
+- Check the plant regularly, handling segments gently, to catch early softness before it progresses into rot

 Quick Summary